-Long weekends.
-They’re few and far between.
+Long weekends are few and far between.
 I relish the chance to unplug at a campsite while laying in my hammock or enjoying a campfire.
-Three months ago, I frantically scoured the Alberta Parks website to find something for the August long weekend.
-About 45 minutes later, with more sweat than a Monday morning spin class, I had finally booked Boulton Creek Campground in Peter Lougheed Provincial Park!
+Three months ago, I frantically scoured the Alberta Parks website to find something for the August.
+About 45 minutes later, with more sweat than a Monday morning workout, I had finally booked Boulton Creek Campground in Peter Lougheed Provincial Park!

-This year, I’ve become much more familiar with Kananaskis Country, but last weekend was my first time staying in Peter Lougheed—one of Alberta’s largest provincial parks.
+This year, I’ve become much more familiar with Kananaskis Country, but last weekend was my first time visiting Boulton Creek Campground.
 The campground is about two hours from our home in Calgary.
 The drive into Kananaskis is spectacular; surrounded by the towering Rocky Mountains.
 Jen and I arrived on Friday evening, set up our tent and hammocks, and settled in for a relaxing evening.
 After driving across the country a few weeks ago, it felt nice to arrive at our campsite before midnight and not need to drive 12 hours the next day.

 Saturday morning was quiet and peaceful.
 I cooked bacon and eggs on my Coleman Stove purchased second-hand from Trailblazers in Cochrane—a great little outdoor shop.
 We finished our tea before packing up for our day-trip.
 After a quick stop at the Boulton Creek store, we came across an adolescent GRIZZLY chowing down on bushes near the bike path entrance.
 Park staff kept watch until he eventually moved along.
 This turned out to be one of at least five different bear sightings in the area, including another in our campground and others near Upper Kananaskis Lake.
 Should we be surprised?
 This is the heart of bear country!

 Canoeing on Lower Kananaskis Lake